fi-uba-t3/kero/docs/operations.md

 procedures for normal tasks (adding/removing _nodes_) as well as incident troubleshooting.

-## Adding/removing new hardware

-TODO
+## Removing a broken node

+To remove a broken node from the cluster run `destroy-node <broken-node>`.
+This will forcefully remove the node, and redeploy any service that was running there.
+The node can then be re-added with a clean install.

-## Replacing a faulty master node
+### Replacing a faulty master node

 When removing a master node follow the exact same procedure described for removing any node.
 The only difference is that another master must be brought